nickolas-s/Capstone_Project_LHL/README.md

 ## Conclusion

-This PC Gaming Industry Analysis delves into diverse aspects, unraveling genre dominance, release trends, and publisher dynamics on Steam.
-Stakeholders can use the insights for better strategic decisions.
-Notably, the prevalence of action games, seasonal release patterns, and the nuanced impact of top publishers highlight the industry's intricacies.
-The forecasted upward trajectory signals a dynamic future, urging continual adaptation.
+This analysis provides a deep look into the PC gaming world on Steam.
+Stakeholders can use the insights for better decisions.
+Notably, action games dominate, releases peak in October, and top publishers' popularity varies.
+The forecast suggests more games ahead.
 These findings show the diverse and evolving nature of the gaming industry, emphasizing the need for a well-rounded perspective.